Uniform hyperbolicity of the graphs of nonseparating curves via bicorn curves: The case of genus at least two

 Therefore without loss of generality we suppose that the signs of intersection differ regardless of the direction in which we extend $\beta$.
 In this case we extend $\beta$ past \textit{both} of its endpoints until it intersects $\intr(\alpha)$ for the first time on each side.
 We thus find two bicorns of $a$ with $b$, $c_1$ and $c_2$, both with $b$-arc properly containing $\beta$.
 The bicorn $c_1$ has $x$ as a corner and the bicorn $c_2$ has $y$ as a corner.
 If $c_1$ and $c_2$ intersect $\intr(\alpha)$ in the same point then one may check that we have $i(c,b)\leq 2$ and therefore we may take $c'=b$.
 Otherwise we have one of the four intersection patterns pictured in Figure \ref{both}.
 We deal with the cases on the bottom of Figure \ref{both} explicitly.
 The other two cases are entirely analogous.

 In the cases on the bottom of Figure \ref{both}, consider the two bicorns $c_1$ and $c_2$ defined as in the last paragraph.
+If $c_i$ is nonseparating for some $i$ then we may take $c'=c_i$ and therefore $c'$ is a nonseparating bicorn with $c<c'$ and $i(c,c')\leq 1$.
 If both $c_1$ and $c_2$ are separating, we note the following.
 There exists a bicorn $e_2$ between $a$ and $b$ such that $[c_2]+[e_2]=[c]$ when all three are oriented appropriately.
 See Figure \ref{nonsep}.
 Since $c_2$ is separating and $c$ is nonseparating, this implies that $e_2$ is nonseparating.
 Therefore we find a third bicorn $c'$ with $[c']=[c_1]+[e_2]\neq 0$ and such that $i(c,c')\leq2$.
-We have $c<c'$.
+We have $c<c'$.\end{proof}